The drop-ship's altitude warning had been going off for about ninety seconds.

 Caleb wiped the phase-dagger against the leg of his suit and put it back on his belt.
 He brought the rifle up to his shoulder.

-His finger settled inside the trigger guard the way a finger settled when it had done this before and had not enjoyed it.
+His finger settled inside the trigger guard with the old reluctance of a hand that had done this before.

 The mist below them went thin in a wide circle.